dashjim/aws-chinese-doc-auto-switcher-chrome-extension/README.md

 * Load the folder.

 # How to test?
 Try to open `https://aws.amazon.com/about-aws/` and you will be redirected to `https://amazonaws-china.com/cn/about-aws/`.

-Other documents page will also get automatical redirecton.
+Other document pages will also get automatical redirecton.

+# How to disable?
+For temperay disable the auto redirection I suggest you turn to another brower like IE or Firefox.
+Or you you need to disable it in `chrome://extension`.
+There is no plan to add this feature to extesion itself now.

 Pull request is welcoming.